 Only the part about Entry Guards is a candidate for our roadmap at the moment.

-#28 Updated by intrigeri almost 3 years ago
+#28 Updated by intrigeri over 3 years ago

 NetworkManager folks are designing something similar to solve a similar problem: https://blogs.gnome.org/lkundrak/2015/12/03/networkmanager-and-privacy-in-the-ipv6-internet/

-#33 Updated by cypherpunks almost 2 years ago
+#33 Updated by cypherpunks over 2 years ago

 Wouldn't a temporary solution be to let users have a persistent Tor state if they have Persistence enabled?